Our people

 GIS Analyst

-Agnieszka (ag-nee-esh-ka) joined the EHI team in 2018 to maintain the Healthspace website.
+Agnieszka (ag-nee-esh-ka) joined the EHI team in 2018.
 She has a degree in biological sciences from Poland and work experience in Environmental Conservation and GIS in New Zealand.

 Patrick Hipgrave